genomicsclass/book/pages/bioc1_btvari.md

 ## [1] 1.979172e-07
 ```

-Which of these two genes do we feel more confident reporting as being differentially expressed?
+Which of these two genes do we feel more confident reporting as being differentially expressed between strains?
 If another investigator takes another random sample of mice and tries the same experiment, which gene do you think will be identified?
 Measuring biological variability is essential if we want our conclusions to be about the strain of mice in general as opposed to the specific mice we have.

+<a name="interpretation"></a>

 An analysis with biological replicates has as a population these two strains of mice.
 An analysis with technical replicates has as a population the twelve mice we selected and the variability is related to the measurement technology.
 In science we typically are concerned with populations.
-As a very practical example, note that if another lab performs this experiment they will have another set of twelve mice and thus inferences about populations are more likely to be reproducible.
+As a very practical example, note that if another lab performs this experiment they will have another set of twelve mice and thus inferences about _populations_ are more likely to be reproducible.